 Welcome to Year 2

-This half term our topic is 'Toys' where we will learn all about toys from the past and look at some examples.
-This will help to develop our chronological understanding where we will make simple timelines of toys.
-We will also look at how toys are different around the world and make our own toy in D and T.
+This half term our topic is 'Explorers' where we will learn all about famous explorers including Christopher Columbus and Neil Armstrong.
+This will help to develop our understanding of the world and people in the past.

-In R.E. we will be learning all about festivals of light.
+In R.E. we will be learning all about Moses and the Exodus.